 For a value investor, the current climate presents an exceptional occasion to accumulate equities of high quality stocks at demonstrably depressed valuations.
 It is definitely one of the rare, significant valuation dislocations in recent cycles.

-First Time Accessing My HTS in Almost a Year (2018.12.31.)
+First Time Logging Into My Brokerage Account in Almost a Year (2018.12.31.)

 Whether it is a result of an optical illusion or market reality, I cannot say much from a short-term trading perspective, but for medium- to long-term investing, there seem to be a huge number of stocks to buy.